 (The short version)

 The refining process not only strips away antioxidants, it makes PUFAs toxic by exposing them to heat, pressure, metals and bleaching agents, and chemically alters the molecules into a wide variety of potent toxins with long names like 4-hydroxynonanal and 4-hydroxyhexanol, aldehydes, and others.
-These molecules promote free-radical reactions that damage our cellular machinery including mitochondria, enzymes, hormone receptors, and DNA.
+These molecules are toxic because they promote free-radical reactions that damage our cellular machinery including mitochondria, enzymes, hormone receptors, and DNA.

 More information on the refining under “See How it’s Made,” below.